Dialogue: What are you doing?

 -qqau- is an affix that is used to describe actions that have happened earlier in the day.

-| uqaalaqqaujuq | He / she called earlier. |
+| uqaalaqqaujuq | He/she called earlier. |

-| angirraqqaujunga | I went home (earlier that day). |
+| aiqqaujunga | I went home (earlier that day). |

 -lauq- is used to describe actions that have happened yesterday or in the not too distant past.

-| ippatsaq tuttulialauqtuq | Yesterday, he went caribou hunting. |
+| Ikpaksaq tuktulialauqtuq. | Yesterday, he/she went caribou hunting. |

-| taqqiulauqtumi qikalauqtuq | Last month she went on holidays. |
+| Taqqiulauqtumi qikalauqtunga. | Last month I went on holidays. |

 Note that when any of the above affixes are added to a root ending in a consonant, they delete the final consonant.